moustafaTarek/Weather-journal-app/README.md

 	1. put all the files in the same folder on the same location
 	2. write "localhost:8080" on web address .
-	3.go to file location from cmd and write "node server.js"
+	3. go to file location from cmd and write "node server.js"

 ## To make project work